Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Working with large amounts of information;

-• Knowledge of the Civil Code, TC and Tax Code of the Russian Federation;
+• Knowledge of the Civil Code, Labor Code and Tax Code of the Russian Federation;

-• Knowledge of the rules and experience in accounting and tax accounting.
+• Knowledge of rules and experience in accounting and tax accounting.

-An example of a description of the professional skills of a driver
+An example of a description of a driver's professional skills

 • Driving experience (15 years);